 - Company Name Change

 A driver record is generated as the result of an action/activity and may contain future actions that will not show on any other driver record obtained from any other source (i.e., DMV field office or Vendor).

 Generated records will be provided in hardcopy, paper format unless special arrangements have been made for electronic response methods.Back to Top of Page

-A driver record, also referred to as DL printout, MVR, or ISD 414R, contains information obtained from an individual's driver license application, abstracts of convictions and accidents.
+A driver record, also referred to as DL printout (DL414), contains information obtained from an individual's driver license application, abstracts of convictions and accidents.
 (CVC) Section 1808 describes this information as open to public inspection.

-Requester codes assigned to an employer will be shown on the duplicate copy of the Pull Notice Contract (INF 1105), which will be given to the employer once the contract is approved.
+Requester codes assigned to an employer will be shown on the EPN Account Approval Letter (INF 1304) which will be mailed to the employer once the contract is approved.
 This number must be shown on all future enrollment or deletion requests and correspondence submitted to the department to avoid processing delays.
 This requester code is a confidential number and will not be faxed or released over the telephone and must not be provided or disclosed to unauthorized persons.Back to Top of Page

 The following guidelines will assist EPN account holders in complying with security requirements for the department's record information: